Unidata/thredds-performance-tests/README.md

 ## TODO:
 - mount test data
-- option to build TDS docker image from local war file instead of from nexus
 - add TDS build info (at least the build date and version) to results
 - cli interface to run subset of tests